Celestia: Functions

 Celestia simulates the appearance of atmospheres on planets and moons, planetshine on orbiting satellites, and miscellaneous planetary details such as sunrise and sunset.
-Information about the objects that Celestia draws can also be displayed, such as temperature, distance from observer, radius, rotational period, luminosity, and more.
+Information about the objects that Celestia draws can also be displayed, such as temperature, mass, distance from observer, radius, rotational period, luminosity, and more.

 The user can change Celestia's field of view, and the window can be split into multiple different panes, meaning that several objects can be displayed on the screen at once.
 Screenshots and movies can be captured in classic or HD resolutions.
 Celestia's support for gamepads and joysticks is relatively limited.

-Celestia can be extended with new objects, and has support for third-party, user-created add-ons available for installation, both fictional and realistic.
+Celestia can be extended with new objects, and has support for third-party, user-created add-ons available for installation, which can add both fictional and real objects.
 Add-ons are commonly made up of plain text files, textures, and occasionally 3D models.
 Celestia also uses the custom CEL scripting language, and improved CELX scripts written in the Lua programming language, which can execute many different commands.